QuantumLeap-Studios/ScrapLang-Code-Editor/README.md

 - Syntax highlighting for ScrapLang files (`.scrap`).
 - Open and save files with ease.
 - Undo and redo functionality.

-## Prerequisites
-- **.NET Framework 4.8**: Ensure you have .NET Framework 4.8 installed on your system.

 ## How to Use

+> [!NOTE]
+> Ensure you have .NET Framework 4.8 installed on your system.

 1. Launch the application by running the `ScrapLang Code Editor.exe` file.
 2. Use the **File** menu to:
    - Open `.scrap` files.